Tlf/tlf/doc/README_QTC.txt

 lines in QTC, example: "QTC 3/8".

 If the callsign fields isn't empty, the content of that field will be copied.
-If empty, you can fill the empty field in QTC window.
-If station received QTC previously, you can see the number of QTC QSO's on the current band.
+If empty, the callsign of last QSO will be copied.
+If station received QTC previously, you can see the number of QTC QSO's on the current band, eg. "Sent 3 QTC".
+You can send maximum 10 QTC to every station.
+If you sent 3 QTC to a station, you can send maximum 7 QTC in next block.
+If you type more, than 7, Tlf will replace the number to 7, and of course, only 7 QSO will shows.
+If you don't have enough QSO, Tlf also will replace this value to the number of the available QSO.

 The QTC serial field will be filled automatically, you just need to set up, how many QTC's want to send.
 Note, that Tlf looks the